-- No person shall, as a condition of eligibility, be required to do any amount of work that exceeds the value of the net general assistance that the person receives under municipal general assistance standards.
-Any person performing work under this subsection shall be provided with net general assistance, the value of which is calculated at a rate of at least the prevailing minimum wage under state or federal law at the time the workfare was performed. - 2) No workfare participant shall be required to work for a nonprofit organization if that work would violate the participant's basic religious beliefs.

-- 3) In no case shall eligible persons performing work under this subsection replace regular municipal employees. - 4) In no case will work performed under this subsection interfere with an eligible person's: - a) existing employment; - b) ability to follow up on a bona fide job offer; - c) attendance at an interview for possible employment; - d) classroom participation in a primary or secondary educational program intended to lead to a high school diploma; or - e) classroom or on site participation in a training program which is approved by the Department of Labor or determined by the Department of Labor to be reasonably expected to assist the person in securing employment, or classroom participation in a degree-granting program administered by the DHHS or the Department of Labor. - 5) In no case may an eligible person be required to work more than 40 hours per week.
+- 1) No person shall, as a condition of eligibility, be required to perform any amount of work that exceeds the value of the net GA that the person receives under municipal GA standards.
+Any person performing work under this subsection shall be provided with net GA, the value of which is calculated at a rate of at least the prevailing minimum wage under state or federal law at the time the workfare was performed. - 2) No workfare participant shall be required to work for a nonprofit organization if that work would violate the participant's basic religious beliefs. - 3) In no case shall eligible persons performing work under this subsection replace regular municipal employees. - 4) In no case will work performed under this subsection interfere with an eligible person's: - a) existing employment; - b) ability to follow up on a bona fide job offer; - c) attendance at an interview for possible employment; - d) classroom participation in a primary or secondary educational program intended to lead to a high school diploma; or - e) classroom or on-site participation in a training program which is approved by the Department of Labor (DOL) or determined by the DOL to be reasonably expected to assist the person in securing employment, or classroom participation in a degree-granting program administered by the DHHS or the DOL. - 5) In no case may an eligible person be required to work more than 40 hours per week.
 An eligible person who has full or part-time employment shall be exempt from the work requirement to the extent that the work requirement in combination with his or her regular employment would result in the person working more than 40 hours per week. - 6) In no case will an eligible person be required to perform work beyond his or her capabilities.
-However, when an illness or disability is claimed, an eligible person may be required as a condition of receiving assistance to present a doctor's statement detailing the extent of the disability or illness (22 M.R.S.A. § 4309).
+However, when an illness or disability is claimed, an eligible person may be required as a condition of receiving assistance to present a doctor's statement detailing the extent of the disability or illness.
+(22 M.R.S. § 4309).

-If the administrator requires a doctor's statement to verify an applicant's illness or disability and the applicant is not currently under the care of a provider, the municipality may pay for the doctor's evaluation if the applicant has no means to pay for the exam.
-However in such a case the administrator will choose the doctor.
+If the Administrator requires a doctor's statement to verify an applicant's illness or disability and the applicant is not currently under the care of a provider, the municipality may pay for the doctor's evaluation if the applicant has no means to pay for the exam.
+However, in such a case the Administrator will choose the doctor.
 If there is a no-cost or low-cost health care option, the municipality may elect to refer the client to such a resource.
-The administrator will not require verification of medical conditions which are apparent or which are of such short duration that a reasonable person would not ordinarily seek medical attention (22 M.R.S.A. § 4316(5)).
+The Administrator will not require verification of medical conditions which are apparent, or which are of such short duration that a reasonable person would not ordinarily seek medical attention.
+(22 M.R.S. § 4316(5)).

-7) In no case may an eligible person with an immediate need (i.e., a person in an emergency situation who has not been disqualified from receiving assistance for committing a program violation) be required to perform work under this subsection prior to receiving general assistance.
-The administrator shall meet immediate needs upon receiving written assurance from the eligible person that he/she is willing to work to maintain eligibility for general assistance.
-When the recipient has no immediate need, workfare participation may be required prior to receiving general assistance with the following "workfare first" policy.
+7) In no case may an eligible person with an immediate need (i.e., a person in an emergency situation who has not been disqualified from receiving assistance for committing a program violation) be required to perform work under this subsection prior to receiving GA.
+The Administrator shall meet immediate needs upon receiving written assurance from the eligible person that he/she is willing to work to maintain eligibility for GA.
+When the recipient has no immediate need, workfare participation may be required prior to receiving GA in accordance with the "workfare first" policy below.

 "Workfare First" Policy.
-Under the authority of 22 M.R.S.A. § 4316-A(2)(D), the administrator may, in accordance with the following guidelines, require a recipient of general assistance to perform a workfare assignment prior to the actual issuance of the general assistance benefit conditionally granted.
+Pursuant to 22 M.R.S. § 4316-A(2)(D), the Administrator may, in accordance with the following guidelines, require a GA recipient to perform a workfare assignment prior to the actual issuance of the GA benefit conditionally granted.